Silver Route by car: Nature, Culture, and Cuisine

 Oviedo

-In Oviedo, the capital of Asturias, there’s much to see, as it played a significant role in Spain’s history and was a pivotal point in the birth of the Camino de Santiago.
-From the “Vetusta” of Leopoldo Alas Clarín, the Primitive Way of Santiago originates, considered the first of the Jacobean routes.
-A must-visit is the Cathedral of El Salvador, the starting point of the Primitive Way and the endpoint of the Camino de El Salvador, which begins in León.
-Within the cathedral, you’ll find the Holy Chamber, home to the Cross of Victory, the symbol of the Principality of Asturias, and the Cross of the Angels, the symbol of the city.
-In the Fontán square, make sure to visit its market, offering a variety of fresh products and being the bustling center of the city.
-Of course, stroll down Manuel Pedregal street, or as it’s known, the city’s wine street, where the people of Oviedo enjoy the splendor of their cuisine.
+We begin with the Cathedral of El Salvador, the starting point of the Primitive Way and the endpoint of the Way of El Salvador, which begins in León.
+Inside, you will find the Holy Chamber, with the Cross of Victory, symbol of the Principality of Asturias, and the Cross of Angels, symbol of the city.
+In the Fontán square, you must visit its market, which offers all kinds of fresh products and is the nerve center of the city.
+Of course, stroll down Manuel Pedregal street, or in other words, the street of wines in the city, where the people of Oviedo enjoy all the splendor of their gastronomy.

 Mieres